remorses/AGENTS.md/opentui.md

 ## keys

-cdm modifier (named hyper in opentui) cannot be intercepted in opentui. because parent terminal app will not forward it. instead use alt or ctrl
+cmd modifier (named hyper in opentui) cannot be intercepted in opentui. because parent terminal app will not forward it. instead use alt or ctrl

 enter key is named return in opentui. alt is option.